jedi58/ossus/apache-httpd/allowCrossOriginByDomain.md

 # Allow Cross-Origin by Domain

 The following will set the CORS policy to allow other specific domains to request resources.
 This is  useful when browsing sites with multiple domains that don't specify a CORS policy, don't redirect to a canonical URL, and are being browsed using Chrome 52+ (see https://bugs.chromium.org/p/chromium/issues/detail?id=633729).
 This is due to an empty header in a preflight request that will lock down the use of resources to the same origin when `X-FRAME-OPTIONS` is also set to `SAMEORIGIN`.
+It is anticipated that this will be fixed in Chrome 57 onwards.

 ```apache
 <FilesMatch "\.(ttf|otf|eot|woff|css|js)$">